nivasgudepu/nivasgudepu/README.md

 # 💫 About Me:
-Analytical and detail-oriented Computer Science graduate with strong problem-solving skills and a solid foundation in programming, SQL and data analysis.
+Analytical and detail-oriented Computer Science graduate with strong problem-solving skills and a solid foundation in programming, SQL and data analysis.Experienced in developing academic projects using modern technologies while working collaboratively in team environments.
+Quick learner with strong communication skills and a keen interest in developing practical technology solutions.

 ## 🌐 Socials: